JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 ### Agent-Server Data Transfers
 [//]: # (AltHead: Server-Agent Data Transfers)

 A TeamCity agent connects to the TeamCity server via the URL configured as the `serverUrl` agent property.
 This is called [unidirectional](#Unidirectional+Agent-to-Server+Communication) agent-to-server connection.
 If specifically configured, TeamCity agent can use legacy [bidirectional communication](#Bidirectional+Communication) which also requires establishing a connection from the server to the agents.
-To view whether the agent\-server communication is unidirectional or bidirectional for a particular agent, navigate to __Agents | &lt;Agent Name&gt; | Agent Summary__ tab, the __Details__ section, __Communication Protocol__.
+To view whether the agent-server communication is unidirectional or bidirectional for a particular agent, navigate to __Agents | &lt;Agent Name&gt; | Agent Summary__ tab, the __Details__ section, __Communication Protocol__.

 #### Unidirectional Agent-to-Server Communication
 Agents use unidirectional agent-to-server connection via the polling protocol: the agent establishes an HTTP(S) connection to the TeamCity Server, and polls the server periodically for server commands.